-You must’ve heard or experienced that when women live or work together, their menstrual cycles also start ganging up with one another with the result that these group of ladies begin complaining of painful cramps and mood swings at the exact same time.
+You must’ve heard or experienced that when women live or work together, their menstrual cycles also start ganging up with one another resulting in a group of ladies complaining of painful cramps and mood swings at the exact same time.

 Although it’s great to be able to understand your girlfriend both emotionally and physically during that time of the month, you must’ve also wondered whether such a phenomenon even exists for real or not?

 Let’s see if science has the answer to our big question.